ros2/ros2_documentation/Linux-Install-Debians.rst

 (optional) Install argcomplete
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ROS 2 commadline tools use argcomplete to autocompletion.
+ROS 2 command line tools use argcomplete to autocompletion.
 So if you want autocompletion, installing argcomplete is necessary.

 Ubuntu 18.04
 ~~~~~~~~~~~~